 Disabled toilets can be found at the Heritage Centre.
 There are no toilet facilities at Mountsorrel station.
 There are no disabled toilet facilities on the branch line trains.

 Please take care when on or around our stations.
 The platform edge is picked out by a white line and there are tactile surfaces on the platforms.
 Station staff will be happy to assist if needed.

-We will be happy to accommodate parties of less-able visitors, but advance notice will be necessary to arrange parking, access and the necessary rolling stock.
+We will be happy to accommodate parties of less-able visitors, but advance notice will be necessary to arrange parking and access.
 Please contact the Heritage Centre to initiate the necessary arrangements.